 In these extraordinary times, governments need to keep in mind that the threat is the COVID-19 virus, not the citizens.
-Indeed, in setting up the Citizen Assistance and Relief in Emergency Situations Fund or so-called PM Cares Fund to fight COVID-19 the Indian Prime Minister Modi and his government have forgotten that they have an obligation to their citizens to increase-rather than restrict-access to information during the crisis.
-The same type of amnesia was detected in Albania, where the government is disregarding requests to disclose information on the funds spent for the procurements approved during the pandemic.
-Likewise, Serbian authorities hid the number of deaths and infections from coronavirus and publicly announced multiple-times lower numbers ahead of the June 21 parliamentary, provincial, and local elections.
-Similarly, the Turkish Ministry of Justice hid the number of COVID-19 patients in prisons.
-Finally, the Brazilian Federal Government is already being brought at the Inter-
+Indeed, in setting up the Citizen Assistance and Relief in Emergency Situations Fund or so-called PM Cares Fund to fight COVID-1923 the Indian Prime Minister Modi and his government have forgotten that they have an obligation to their citizens to increase-rather than restrict-access to information during the crisis.
+The same type of amnesia was detected in Albania, where the government is disregarding requests to disclose information on the funds spent for the procurements approved during the pandemic24.
+Likewise, Serbian authorities hid the number of deaths and infections from coronavirus and publicly announced multiple-times lower numbers ahead of the June 21 parliamentary, provincial, and local elections25.
+Similarly, the Turkish Ministry of Justice hid the number of COVID-19 patients in prisons26.
+Finally, the Brazilian Federal Government is already being brought at the InterAmerican Commission on Human Rights to answer charges of the systematic violation of access to information and transparency during the COVID-19 crisis27.